anonymous-8989/sub-156/README.md

 ## 🏃‍♂️🏃‍♂️🏃‍♂️ Recreate Surg-3M dataset From Scratch

-Alternatively, you can recreate our Surg-3M dataset from scratch to acquire the complete Surg-3M videos at 25 fps.
+Alternatively, you can recreate our Surg-3M dataset from scratch to acquire the complete Surg-3M videos.

 ### 🧱 Data Curation Pipeline